Our Approach

 This ensures that every inspection carried out by CJI is rigorous and conducted to the highest professional standard taking into account best practice and developments in relation to criminal justice that have been implemented elsewhere.

-CJI’s inspection reports therefore are comprehensive, authorative and of high quality so members of the public and the criminal justice system itself can be assured that the Inspectorate is working to improve the system and in the interests of ensuring Northern Ireland’s criminal justice system and the agencies it inspects are innovative and working to a world class standard.
+CJI’s inspection reports therefore are comprehensive, authoritative and of high quality so members of the public and the criminal justice system itself can be assured that the Inspectorate is working to improve the system and in the interests of ensuring Northern Ireland’s criminal justice system and the agencies it inspects are innovative and working to a world class standard.